everythingfades/personal-blog/docs/en/Imperial/year2/50001-Algorithms.md

     | if e then e1 else e2 -- conditional
 ```

+Functions will always have the form `f x1 .. xn`

 since we can do ```f e1 .. en = e``` and ```[x,y,z] = x : y : z : []```

 ```haskell